Green-Software-Foundation/if/src/if-run/builtins/time-sync/README.md

 To solve this problem, for all but the first `observation` in the `inputs` array, we grab the `timestamp` and `duration` from the previous `observation` and check that `timestamp[N] + duration[N] == timestamp[N+1]`.
 If this condition is not satisfied, we backfill the missing data with a "zero-observation" which is identical to the surrounding observations except any values whose `aggregation-method` is `sum` are set to zero.
 This is equivalent to assuming that when there is no data available, the app being monitored is switched off.

+For metrics whose `aggregation-method` is `min`, `max` or `median`, Time-Sync treats them as constant-like during normalization, so the gap is backfilled by copying the most recent available value rather than zeroing it.
+This preserves the semantic meaning of these statistics until they are properly reduced during the later aggregation stage.

 The end result of this gap-filling is that we have continuous 1 second resolution data that can be resampled to a new temporal resolution.

 ```ts